(copyrighted material Caron Allan)

-Very early the next morning, seemingly just moments after putting her head on the pillow, Anna and her mother were awoken by urgent banging on the back door.
-She ran downstairs, still wearing her pyjamas, and from the security of the hallway peeked through the tiny crack between the kitchen door and the jamb, not willing to be seen or to unlock the door until she knew who was there.
+Very early the next morning, seemingly just moments after putting her head on the pillow, Anna and her mother were awoken by urgent pounding on the back door.
+Still in her pyjamas, Anna ran downstairs.
+From the safety of the hallway, she peeked through the tiny crack between the kitchen door and the jamb, not willing to be seen or to unlock the door until she knew who was knocking.

 Her brother Dan was standing there in the pre-dawn half-light.
 Anna could hardly take it in.
-There was desperation on his pale face as he continued to pound the door, frantic to get his family in under cover.
+There was desperation on his pale face as he continued to pound the door, frantic to get his family indoors and undercover.
 She ran to open the door.
-He pushed her aside to usher in his two small children and his pregnant wife, slamming the door and locking it behind them.
-He pulled them all into the hall, closing the door for privacy and at last turned to hug her.
+He pushed her aside to usher in his two young children and his pregnant wife, slamming the back door and locking it behind them.
+He pulled them all into the hall, closing the kitchen door for privacy then turned to hug her.

 Before she could speak, he said, ‘Anna, I’m so sorry, I’m so sorry.
 I should have listened to you.
 I’m so sorry for what I said.’

 He told her what had happened.
-Their town had been bombed.
-Anna could hardly believe what she was hearing.
+Their town had been shelled.
 Most of their street had been destroyed, along with the majority of their neighbours and friends.
-The attack had been so unexpected, such a vicious breach of the promised peaceful coup.
-Dan and his family had been away visiting friends, when the attack had taken place as they were on their way home.
+The attack had been so unexpected, a vicious breach of the promised peaceful coup.
+Dan and his family had been out, illegally visiting Dan’s in-laws, and only saw the carnage on their return.

 ‘We were still a mile from home when we saw the first signs that something terrible had happened.
-The local streets—total destruction—we just—there was nothing we could do.’
+The local streets—total devastation—we just—there was nothing we could do.’

-‘We tried but…we turned the car around and went back to our friends’ house, but by the time we got there, their house was completely gone!
+‘We tried but… we turned the car around and went back to my parents’, but by the time we got there, their house was completely gone!
 We hadn’t even seen anything, no aircraft, no convoys, nothing.
 There was just a huge crater where we had been sitting only hours before!
 And the smoke!
-There was no sound, nothing except the sound of the flames, and a couple of car alarms further away.
-We tried to help, but…so we came home.
+There was no sound except the sound of the flames, and a couple of car alarms further away.
+We tried to help, but… So we came home.
 Not a soul—it was terrifying.’
 Sophie, her sister-in-law, said and began to weep.
 The children sat white-faced and uncomprehending, clinging to their parents.
 ‘There was nothing—nothing left.’

 ‘And there was nothing we could do, it was already too late,’ Dan added.
-He was a doctor, his wife a nurse, they would have instinctively wanted to help, Anna knew.
-‘We just didn’t know where to look, what to do.
-By that time we realised there were still planes over head, so we just—gave up—we drove here, it took us half the time it usually takes, I must have done 120 all the way.’
+He was a doctor, his wife a nurse.
+Anna knew their first instinct would have been to help.
+‘We just didn’t know what to do.
+By that time we realised there were still planes overhead, so we just—gave up—we drove here, it took us half the time it usually takes, I must have done a hundred and twenty all the way.’

 ‘All those people,’ Sophie said.

-This is just the beginning, Anna thought, shaking her head.
-What she had feared, believed and yet hoped would never happen.
+This is just the beginning, Anna thought, shaking her head in horror.
+What she had feared, believed and yet at the same time, hoped would never happen.
 It was happening right now.

 Less than a month earlier, she had tried to tell what she knew, to warn everyone, so that there would be time for local and central governments to take action, so that people would know what was being kept from them.
 But no one had wanted to listen.
 She had lost her job, been beaten, threatened with imprisonment, and much worse, her family threatened, if she spoke out.
 She had been forced to leave her own home in a hurry, desperate to reach her family in time, only to have the worst row of her entire life with her brother, who had turned her out of his house and refused to take her calls.
 She had taken refuge with her mother and begun to think she had been wrong.

 ‘I’m so sorry,’ Dan said again, ‘I should have listened.
-I should have trusted you, I know you wouldn’t have said what you did if it wasn’t true.
+I should have trusted you.
+You wouldn’t have said it if it wasn’t true.
 My own sister.
 I should have believed you.
 I shouldn’t have…’

 She took his hand, but said nothing.
 There wasn’t anything she could say.
-Then, the little girl, nine years old, looked up at her father and asked,
+Then, Dan and Sophie’s daughter, Megan, ten years old, looked up at her father and asked,

 ‘Are we all going to die, Daddy?’